salesforce-marketingcloud/salesforce-cms-content/README.md

 ## App Overview

-This SDK app provides a way select a Salesforce CMS image, take additional input from the block, and render the image in the email.
+This SDK app provides a way to select a Salesforce CMS image, take additional input from the block, and render the image in the email.

 ![Custom Block](./docs/custom-block.png)